emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## PopcornMovies
-### Score: 24/26
+### Score: 23/26
 1. Streams load very fast. ✔️
 1. Content is 1080p and can be lowered. ✔️
 1. Finds streams quickly, including older content. ✔️
 1. It has 3 hosts, and it does auto-switch if one fails. ✔️
-1. The site does have episode auto-next. ✔️
+1. Site does have episode auto-next on some servers. 🟡
 1. UI is very good, modern looking with lots to look at. ✔️
 1. Has built in subs for most content. ✔️
 1. They have movies, shows and anime. ✔️